 Chronic lung disease is the general term for long-term breathing problems in premature babies.
-It’s also called bronchopulmonary dysplasia.
+It is also called bronchopulmonary dysplasia (BPD).

 Premature babies may need a breathing machine (ventilator) and extra oxygen to breathe.
-Chronic lung disease happens when a breathing machine and oxygen injure a premature baby’s lungs.
+Chronic lung disease happens when a breathing machine or oxygen injures a premature baby’s lungs.
 The lungs of premature babies are very fragile.
 They can be damaged easily.

 Chronic lung disease can happen in premature babies who have used a breathing machine.
 These things may make it more likely for a baby to have chronic lung disease:

-The symptoms of chronic lung disease may be similar to symptoms of other conditions.
+The symptoms of chronic lung disease may seem like symptoms of other conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

 Chronic lung disease comes on slowly.
 Your child’s healthcare provider may look at several factors.
 It may be diagnosed when a premature baby with breathing problems still needs oxygen after reaching 28 days of age.

 Your child’s healthcare provider may also do tests to confirm chronic lung disease.
 These can include: